 Your task is to tune all the violin strings to the right notes.
 The notes for each string are shown in the note names under the tuner.
 You can click any of the note names to hear what the end result should sound like.

 Violin tuning does not end here.
-After you have tuned all the strings in the following order: A, D, G, E, we recommend checking their sound in the reverse order.
+After you have tuned all the strings in the following order: A, D, G, E, I recommend checking their sound in the reverse order.
 The fact is that the total tension of the violin neck changes if the tension of an individual string is greatly changed.
 For example, if you tuned the first string, but the others were not very tight, then after setting up all the strings, the first one will be “below” the required level.

-Using the Notes Under our Violin Tuner
+Using the Notes Under Our Violin Tuner

 The analysis of the frequency of sound will allow you to fine-tune each string.
 The tuning quality strongly depends on the frequency response of the microphone, from external noise.
 Especially for rare cases when there are problems with the microphone, the page contains the sounds of the strings for tuning by ear.